Zdscsf/ZD_Hub_2025/README.md

 # ZD_Hub_2025

 hello,i'm the creator of the ZD Hub.
-All scripts work 100% on PC (tested with Xeno Executor) For mobile user, i need your feedback!
+All scripts work 100% on PC (tested with Xeno Executor).
+For mobile user, i need your feedback!

 I'm update all my script on my old Hub (31 Games) and I'm trying to be quick to make a script for the Game event